Razor.Templating.Core 3.0.0

 viewDataOrViewBag["Value1"] = "1";

-// ViewBag.Value2 can be written as below.
-There's no change on how it's accessed in .cshtml file
+// ViewBag.Value2 can be written as shown below.
+There's no change in how it's accessed in a .cshtml file.

 viewDataOrViewBag["Value2"] = "2";